-Episode 1 - Changes to Child Support Law
+Episode 1 - Like Your Cable Bill, Child Support Increased in Texas

 Hello there and welcome to the top Texas Lawyers podcast.
 I am your host, Brian Abercrombie.
 I'm here with my partner Samuel Sanchez and all around badboy.

 And we are going to talk to you about Texas law.
 And we're going to cover a wide variety of topics on this podcast.
 Our goal here is to talk about different things affecting the law and different things that might be affecting you.
 And none nothing on this podcast is designed to be legal advice or replace the advice of a competent attorney.
 Both Sam and I are practicing attorneys in the state of Texas.
 And we do have a law firm.

 And but we do want to bring you some information and we wanted to talk to you about law.
 So, Sam, you got to say that.

 No. I mean, I think you summarized it perfectly.
 I mean, we definitely want to give people good information and I think entertain them a little bit.
 But if they want legal advice, we absolutely want them to reach out to a lawyer and get that excellent legal advice from their attorney.